- Visiting Chesapeake?

 Reason for Bridge Closure

-The bridge structure must be removed from the roadway to allow workers to access and repair the mechanism that allows the bridge to open and allow marine traffic (boats) to pass through.
-At the same time, Federal law dictates that the waterway must remain open to marine traffic; therefore, removal of the bridge allows the most expedient repair of the infrastructure while allowing boats to pass through the canal.
+The bridge structure must be removed from the roadway to allow workers to access and repair the mechanism that allows the bridge to open and allow marine traffic (boats) to pass through, as well as other important repairs including lead paint removal, bridge deck replacement and other infrastructure improvements.
+At the same time, Federal regulations dictate that the waterway must remain open to marine traffic; therefore, removal of the bridge allows the most expedient repair of the infrastructure while allowing boats to pass through the canal.

 Why the Project is Necessary